Lake Del Valle

 OK, Mother Nature - Let's Color These Hills!

-Each month, wheelchair hiker and motivational speaker, Bob Coomber, aka 4WheelBob, will offer several lively write-ups on his favorite East Bay Regional Park District hiking trails.
-Half of his hikes will be geared toward relatively flat options with easy access, perfect for those with mobility devices, strollers, young kids on bikes, anyone really, who would simply like to explore the outdoors on a flat trail.
-The other half of his hikes are more challenging - he is, after all, the only person to climb 14,000' White Mountain in a wheelchair.
-These challenge hikes include longer distances and higher elevations.
-No matter what you're looking for, Bob is sure to have an option, and story, for you.
+Wheelchair hiker and motivational speaker, Bob Coomber, aka 4WheelBob, offers several lively write-ups on his favorite East Bay Regional Park District hiking trails.
+Half of his hikes are geared toward relatively flat options with easy access, perfect for those with mobility devices, strollers, young kids on bikes, or anyone who wish to explore the outdoors on a flat trail.
+The other half of his hikes are more challenging -- he is, after all, the only person to climb 14,000' White Mountain in a wheelchair.
+These challenging hikes include longer distances and higher elevations.
+No matter what you're looking for, Bob is sure to have an option, and a story, for you.

 Bob Coomber is a lifelong Bay Area resident, having been raised in Piedmont and currently calling Livermore home.

 After acquiring juvenile diabetes in his early 20's, Bob struggled with the illness and its complications.
-Bob became disabled after his long struggles with diabetes caused severe and irreversible osteoporosis.
-After multiple leg, ankle and knee fractures, Bob finally took his doctor's advice and began life in a wheelchair.
+His long struggle with diabetes was compounded by severe and irreversible osteoporosis.
+After multiple leg, knee, and ankle fractures, Bob finally took his doctor's advice and began life in a wheelchair.

-Wheelchairs can seem confining, but to Bob the chair was simply another challenge.
+Wheelchairs can seem confining, but to Bob the chair was simply another challenge to tackle.
 A lifelong hiker, Bob soon began experimenting with easy outdoors excursions.
-Several broken chairs later, one thing led to another and Bob became a staple of local newspaper and television shows - that guy in a wheelchair who won't believe in limits.
+Several broken chairs later, one thing led to another, and Bob became a staple of local newspaper and television shows -- that guy in a wheelchair who won't believe in limits.

 On August 24, 2007 Bob became the first person in a wheelchair to summit California's 3rd highest peak, 14,246' White Mountain.
 Bob is also the first in a chair to summit two local favorites, Mt.
 Diablo and its companion, North Peak, as well as Mission Peak in Fremont.